 Loose, missing or damaged gas caps cause 147 million gallons of gas to evaporate each year, according to the Car Care Council.

-7. Check your brakes It's critical that your brakes are in tip-top shape before you take off on a long road trip.
+It’s critical that your brakes are in tip-top shape before you take off on a long road trip.
 When in doubt, have your brakes inspected by a mechanic.

 “If they’re making noises, or if you’re feeling vibrations when you hit the brakes, take it in,” Bennett says.